Boag's Brewery: Since 2000

 In 2000, San Miguel Corporation acquired J. Boag & Son (previously a publicly listed company) for $92 million.
 The existing Tasmanian management was retained to continue running the company; production had increased annually for the previous 3 years and this growth was planned to continue.

 In 2004, Boag's Brewery was expanded to occupy the complete block enclosed by William, Tamar and Shield Streets and The Esplanade.

 San Miguel sold J. Boag & Son to Lion Nathan Ltd in November 2007 for $325 million.

 As of 2010 J. Boag and Son employed over 150 people and produced over 76000000 L of beer annually.

+On 2 June 2026, parent company Lion Australia announced that production at the Launceston brewery would cease by November 2026, ending 145 years of brewing on the site.